SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 })
 ```

-After setting up qualtrics in Spartacus, you need to create a CMXFlexComponent.
+After setting up Qualtrics in Spartacus, you need to create a CMXFlexComponent.
 Make sure the component uid and flexType are called QualtricsComponent as shown below.
 Spartacus will render this component on the given page to enable Qualtrics.